Complex question

 Complex questions can but do not have to be fallacious, as in being an informal fallacy.

 Complex question fallacy

-The complex question fallacy, or many questions fallacy, is context dependent; a presupposition by itself doesn't have to be a fallacy.
+The complex question fallacy, or many questions fallacy, is context dependent; a presupposition by itself does not have to be a fallacy.
 It is committed when someone asks a question that presupposes something that has not been proven or accepted by all the people involved.
-For example, "Is Mary wearing a blue or a red dress?" is fallacious because it artificially restricts the possible responses to a blue or red dress, when in fact Mary might be wearing a different coloured dress, or trousers, or a skirt.
-If the person being questioned wouldn't necessarily consent to those constraints, the question is fallacious.
+For example, "Is Mary wearing a blue or a red dress?" might be fallacious because it artificially restricts the possible responses to a blue or red dress, when in fact Mary might be wearing a different coloured dress, or trousers, or a skirt.
+If the person being questioned would not necessarily consent to those constraints, the question is fallacious.